Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Data collection, processing, and labeling

 The distribution of the selected celebrities from each ethnic group is as follows: 40 old male celebrities, 40 old female celebrities, 40 young male celebrities, and 40 young female celebrities.
 This totals 160 celebrities selected from each of the four ethnicities, resulting in a grand total of 640 distinct identities.
 This systematic approach ensures an initial balanced representation within each ethnicity and across different age and gender groups.

-However, the process detailed in Section~\ref{processing} to retain only images of sufficient quality reduced the number of identities and the number of images per retained identity, and it altered the above balanced representation.
-Nonetheless, the data set users can always re-balance the data by taking balanced subsets of the data set.

-To download the images of the chosen celebrities, we used the icrawler\footnote{\url{https://pypi.org/project/icrawler/}} library.
-For this purpose, we chose the Bing\footnote{\url{https://www.bing.com/}} search engine as a source of the images due to its advanced filtering capabilities by image copyright.
+To download the images of the chosen celebrities, we used the icrawler \footnote{\url{https://pypi.org/project/icrawler/}} library.
+For this purpose, we chose the Bing search engine as a source of the images due to its advanced filtering capabilities by image copyright.
 Bing offers six different options: ``Creative Commons'', ``public domain'', ``free to share and use non-commercially'', ``free to share and use commercially'', ``free to modify, share, and use non-commercially'', and ``free to modify, share, and use commercially''.
 In contrast, other search engines such as Google only provide two options: ``Creative Commons'' without any additional specifications, and ``commercial and others''.

-The icrawler library proved to be an excellent resource as it provided us with the ability to select a copyright filter for the downloaded images by employing the filter options offered by the search engine.
+The icrawler library proved to be an excellent resource as it provided us with the ability to select a copyright filter for the downloaded images employing the filter options offered by the search engine.
 By leveraging this functionality, we were able to narrow down our image selection to those aligned with our desired copyright requirements.
-Specifically, we focused on images that fall under the public domain or Creative Commons licenses, granting us the rights to modify, share, and use the images commercially.
+Specifically, we focus on images that fall under the public domain or Creative Commons licenses, granting us the rights to modify, share, and use the images commercially.

-To compile a comprehensive data set, we chose not to impose a limit on the number of downloaded images per celebrity due to the limited availability of images with the desired copyright licenses.
+To compile a comprehensive data set, we chose not to impose a limit on the number of images downloaded per identity due to the limited availability of images with the desired copyright licenses.
 The image crawling process stopped once no further images were obtainable.